takelwerk/takelage-doc/doc/apps/gopass.md

 ```

 After cloning, gopass tells you the file system path
-of your new store.
+of your new store or you can run `tau config`
+to get the path.
 Change into that directory and
 add a newly created git repository as origin:

 ```bash